aiaiaikkk/ComfyUI-Curve/README.md

 - **Double-click nodes to open professional adjustment popup** with real-time preview in the window
 - **All adjustment parameters in the popup sync instantly** without re-running the workflow
 - **Zero-delay feedback**: Images update in real-time in the popup window as parameters are adjusted, as smooth as using professional image editing software
-- Supports interactive editing for Curve, HSL and Color Grading nodes
+- Supports interactive editing for Curve, HSL, Levels and Color Grading nodes
 - Professional editing experience similar to Photoshop and Lightroom

 ### 📥 Installation